fonylew/netflix-dataset/challenges.md

 # 📊 Netflix Data Challenges

-Complete these SQL challenges to master your data analysis skills.
-You can find all the solutions in [challenges_solution.sql](./challenges_solution.sql).

 ### Challenge 1: The Fresh Starts
 **Goal:** List the titles and release dates of the first 10 movies released after January 1st, 2023.
 Sort them from oldest to newest.